 Below are the minimum penalties you face if convicted of a first DUI offense:

 The lawyers at the law firm of Lloyd H. Golburgh, P.A. will investigate every aspect of your DUI case and bring all of our skill and experience to bear in order to get you the best possible result.
-If you were arrested for DUI in Florida, you don't have to face this situation alone.
-Call us today at 954-463-4646.
+If you were arrested for DUI in Florida, you don’t have to face this situation alone.
+Contact us today.
 We can help.